kkafar/master-monorepo/ecdk/docs/data-model.md

 **Note 4**: *The order of operation execution (precedence) is such, that for any given operation op_i all operations op_k (k < i && op_k in the same job as op_i) must be completed)*

+Note 5: Operations numbering is dependent on the implementation.
+However in result string operations are numbered from 1.

 ## Taillard specification